Home Energy Reports FAQ

 How are Personalized Tips created and updated?

 Personalized Tips are based on your personal data, such as whether you live in a single or a multi-family residence, time of year, previous PG&E program participation and energy use.
 We send seasonal tips throughout the year to help you save.
-Login to Your Account to update your account information to receive the most current tips for your home.
+Complete the Home Energy Checkup to receive the most current tips for your home.

 Explore more: Money and Energy Saving Tips.